azsk/AzTS-docs/MMA Removal Utility/README.md

 ```
 ### **9. Installation command is failing with error message, 'The deployment MMARemovalenvironmentsetup-20233029T103026 failed with error(s).
 Showing 1 out of 1 error(s).
 Status Message:  (Code:BadRequest).
 What should I do now?**

 We have observed this intermittent issue with App service deployment, please re-run the installation command with same parameter values.
 Command should proceed without any error in next attempt.
-If this doesn't help, please reach out to support team or log an issue.
+If this doesn't help, please reach out to support team at aztssup@microsoft.com or log an issue.

 ### **10. Extension removal phase progress tile on Monitoring dashboards shows some failures, what should I do to fix those?**